 Unlike in other jurisdictions, including the United States, punitive damages and statutory multiplied damages are not available to plaintiffs in China.
 Pursuant to the Antitrust Judicial Interpretations, compensatory damages and reasonable expenses incurred for investigating and stopping the alleged monopolistic conduct (potentially including attorneys' fees) are recognised before the court.

 Damages aside, under the general laws of torts and contract, plaintiffs may also seek a cease-and-desist order, removal of obstructions, restitution, restoration of the original conditions and other forms of performance, to obtain relief from the monopolistic conduct in question.
 For instance, in the Yingding v.
-Sinopec ruling of first instance in 2016 involving alleged abuse of dominance by Sinopec, Kunming Intermediate Court ordered Sinopec to admit Yingding's biofuel products into its distribution network within 30 days of its ruling.17 For IP-related cases, injunctive relief in general is available to IP holders, although the court tends be sceptical towards SEP holders' requests for injunction and may suspect these amount to a violation of the fair, reasonable and non-discriminatory obligation by the SEP holder.
+Sinopec ruling of first instance in 2016, which involved alleged abuse of dominance by Sinopec, the Kunming Intermediate Court ordered Sinopec to admit Yingding's biofuel products into its distribution network within 30 days of its ruling.19 For IP-related cases, injunctive relief in general is available to IP holders, although the court tends be sceptical towards SEP holders' requests for injunction and may suspect these amount to a violation of the fair, reasonable and non-discriminatory obligation by the SEP holder.